HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-addcdiv                                  Yes      Yes      No      No        No       No        Yes       No       No     torch addcmul                                  Yes      Yes      No      No        No       No        Yes       No       No     torch addmm                                    Yes      Yes      Yes     No        No       No        No        No       No     torch addmv                                    Yes      Yes      Yes     No        No       No        No        No       No     torch addmv\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch addr                                     Yes      Yes      Yes     No        No       No        No        No       No     torch
+addcdiv                                  Yes      Yes      No      No        No       No        Yes       No       No     torch addcmul                                  Yes      Yes      No      No        No       No        Yes       No       No     torch addmm                                    Yes      Yes      Yes     No        No       No        No        No       No     torch
+_addmm_activation                        Yes      Yes      Yes     No        No       No        No        No       No     torch addmv                                    Yes      Yes      Yes     No        No       No        No        No       No     torch addmv\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch addr                                     Yes      Yes      Yes     No        No       No        No        No       No     torch